 From date of amendment to the Dog Act Where pet shops can source dogs: 0 to 2 years Pet shops can source dogs from a dog breeder registered as such on the centralised database.
 2 to 5 years Pet shops selling dogs will be required to source dogs from accredited dog rescues and shelters, but can still also source dogs from registered breeders.
-5 years onwards Pet shops can only source dogs from accredited dog rescues and shelters.
+5 years onwards Pet shops can only get dogs from accredited dog rescues and shelters.

 Questions - All 14.
-Please indicate your preference for the following: ☐ Option 1 - Two year transition of pet shops to adoption centres. \Box Option 2 - Five year transition of pet shops to adoption centres. ⊠ Other transition period - please specify: No Transition period - please speci eriod.
-Immediate - no dogs to be sold from pet shops for any reason.
-Please indicate reasons for your preference: See above.
+Please indicate your preference for the following: ☐ Option 1 - Two year transition of pet shops to adoption centres. \square Option 2 - Five year transition of pet shops to adoption centres. sold from pet shops or the retail sector for any reason.
+Please indicate reasons for your preference: